Mother holding her newborn baby at home

 • Discuss with your healthcare provider, especially during the first six weeks postpartum or if you have any concerns about your specific situation.

-Postpartum recovery is its own season — and the questions that come up don't always have obvious answers.
-Three quick paths forward:
+Postpartum recovery has its own rhythm, and the questions that come up don't always have obvious answers.
+Here are three quick options from here:

 • Ask us directly